 Sailing Team, 1987

-Attended Cooley Law School in 1997.
+Attended Cooley Law School in 1997 (no relation).
 Dropped out in 3rd semester.

 Began Technical Writing career in 1997.